 "More than many other disorders, BPD affects relationships.
 This book offers families and friends invaluable skills for helping both their loved one and themselves.
 Dr. Manning has done a beautiful job.
 A 'must read." ~ Perry D. Hoffman, PhD, President, National Education Alliance for Borderline Personality Disorder

 Unlike a lot of books that use anecdotal references, this is a very "nuts and bolts" book which provides solid tools and very detailed explanations of how to use them.
-We all know for example, that it is pretty easy to validate someone who not upset and mch harder validating a person who is emotionally aroused.
+We all know for example, that it is pretty easy to validate someone who is not upset and much harder validating a person who is emotionally aroused.
 Below are Manning's six aspects of validating someone who is upset.
-And while the process is appears complex in its description - its effective and with a little practice it can easily become second nature.
+And while the process appears complex in its description - it's effective and with a little practice it can easily become second nature.
 According to Manning, there are really good reasons for changing your responses.
 The reason for validation is to dampen emotional arousal.

 Shari Manning, Ph.D., is the founder of the South Carolina Center for Dialectical Behavior Therapy, a comprehensive clinic that offered standard outpatient and intensive DBT treatment for adults and adolescents.
 She is the former President/CEO of Behavioral Tech, LLC and Behavioral Tech Research, Inc.